Radon: Absorption and ingestion from water

-The effects of radon if ingested are unknown, although studies have found that its biological half-life ranges from 30 to 70 minutes, with 90% removal at 100 minutes.
+The biological half-life of ingested radon ranges from 30 to 70 minutes, with 90% removal at 100 minutes.
 In 1999, the US National Research Council investigated the issue of radon in drinking water.
+The risk associated with ingestion was considered almost negligible.
+The World Health Organization (WHO) recommends a maximum water contamination level of 100 Bq/L, while the US Environmental Protection Agency recommends a maximum of 11.1 Bq/L. The WHO also advises a maximum annual dose of 1 mSv^{−1} induced by radon from drinking water.

-The risk associated with ingestion was considered almost negligible; Water from underground sources may contain significant amounts of radon depending on the surrounding rock and soil conditions, whereas surface sources generally do not.
+Water from underground sources may contain significant amounts of radon depending on the surrounding rock and soil conditions, whereas surface sources generally do not.
 Radon is also released from water when temperature is increased, pressure is decreased and when water is aerated.
 Optimum conditions for radon release and exposure in domestic living from water occurred during showering.
 Water with a radon concentration of 10^{4} pCi/L can increase the indoor airborne radon concentration by 1 pCi/L under normal conditions.
 However, the concentration of radon released from contaminated groundwater to the air has been measured at 5 orders of magnitude less than the original concentration in water.

 Ocean surface concentrations of radon exchange within the atmosphere, causing ^{222}Rn to increase through the air-sea interface.
 Although areas tested were very shallow, additional measurements in a wide variety of coastal regimes should help define the nature of ^{222}Rn observed.